fara-pug/fara-pug/index.md

         </tbody>
         </table>

-        Plant Behemoth	max	Will depend on what kind of behemoth you make Will also depend on what kind you make

         This may help you in the early run if you can get them into a behemoth fast since you may also get a mercenary as another companion with your first battle chest reward when you get to Relica.
 The stats will go up as you make plant